Seattle Nursing Home Abuse Attorney

 Possibly, yes.
 If you believe our loved one suffered injuries because of nursing home neglect, talk with a lawyer.
 Your relative might have the right to file a personal injury or medical malpractice claim.
-When you file such a lawsuit, you need the support of expert witnesses to prove negligence and that your relative’s physical, emotional, and financial injuries are the result of that negligence
+When you file such a lawsuit, you need the support of expert witnesses to prove negligence and that your relative’s physical, emotional and financial injuries are the result of that negligence.

 Can I file a nursing home abuse lawsuit on my elderly relative’s behalf?

 In some circumstances, yes, you can file a lawsuit on behalf of an elderly relative.
 This might happen when your relative isn’t mentally incapable of understanding their rights and the legal process.
-Talk with Matt Menzer about the steps you need to take to enforce your loved one’s legal rights.
+Talk with attorney Matt Menzer about the steps you need to take to enforce your loved one’s legal rights.

 Can I sue if my relative got COVID-19 while in a nursing home?

 It depends on whether you can establish that the nursing home was negligent in providing care to your loved one.
 COVID-19 is a highly contagious virus.
 Once it became well-known in the U.S., nursing homes began taking steps to reduce the spread of the virus.
 However, in the early months, some facilities didn’t do everything they could.
-If your relative suffered injuries or passed away from the coronavirus, talk with Matt Menzer about your specific circumstances and the possibility of a lawsuit.
+If your relative suffered injuries or passed away from the coronavirus, talk with attorney Menzer about your specific circumstances and the possibility of a lawsuit.

-Call us for Advice Today
+Call Us For Advice Today